ozkansafak/Galvanize-Capstone-Project/Notes.md

 midi.NoteOnEvent(tick=24, channel=0, data=[62, 127]),
 ```

 In a MIDI file, all NoteOn and NoteOff events are ordered sequentially.
-The `tick` argument is set to the number of ticks after the most recent NoteOn or NoteOff Event.
-The  `data` argument is equal to [pitch, velocity] of the current note.
-If the velocity is set to 0 in a NoteOnEvent, it is equal to a NoteOffEvent.
+* The `tick` argument is set to tick count after the most recent NoteOn or NoteOff Event.
+* `data` argument is equal to `[pitch, velocity]` of the current note.
+* If the velocity is set to 0 in a NoteOnEvent(), it is a NoteOffEvent().